bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 ### Iterative steps of the algorithm

-  1. **Descending gradient step**: the residual $r = y - \Phi(x)$ is calculated, where $\Phi$ represents the transformation related to the FFT and the undersampling mask.
+  1. Descending gradient step: the residual $r = y - \Phi(x)$ is calculated, where $\Phi$ represents the transformation related to the FFT and the undersampling mask.
 Next, a descending gradient step is performed:

   $$x^{k+1} = x^k - \alpha \nabla L(x^k) = x^k + \alpha \  \Phi_T(r)$$

-  2. **Soft-thresholding step on Wavelet coefficients**: after the gradient step, the code performs a Wavelet decomposition on the updated $x^{k+1}$ image; this transformation decomposes the image into a series of coefficients at different levels of resolution.
+  2. Soft-thresholding step on Wavelet coefficients: after the gradient step, the code performs a Wavelet decomposition on the updated $x^{k+1}$ image; this transformation decomposes the image into a series of coefficients at different levels of resolution.
 Next, soft-thresholding is applied to each coefficient: at this point, small coefficients are reduced to zero, leading to a more sparse solution.

   $$z^{k+1} = wavelet(x^{k+1})$$
   $$S_\lambda(z^{k+1}) = \text{sign}(z^{k+1}) \cdot \max(|z^{k+1}| - \lambda, 0)$$

-  3. **Image reconstruction step**: Once the wavelet coefficients are subject to soft-thresholding, the image is reconstructed through the inverse of the wavelet transform:
+  3. Image reconstruction step: Once the wavelet coefficients are subject to soft-thresholding, the image is reconstructed through the inverse of the wavelet transform:

   $$x^{k+1} = wavelet_T(S_\lambda(z^{k+1}))$$

-  3. **Convergence check**: finally, the code checks convergence by comparing the difference between the current solution and the previous solution.
+  3. Convergence check: finally, the code checks convergence by comparing the difference between the current solution and the previous solution.
 If the difference is less than a tolerance $\text{tol}$, or if the number of iterations reaches a threshold, the algorithm stops.

 ### Algorithm code